WSU-cshimizu/ceg4110-group-project-team07/deliverables/pop.md

 # TEAM07 - Project Overview Proposal
 _____________________________________

+# Project Name: GeoSyncra
+_____________________________________

 ## Elevator Pitch

-Team07's Map Thing will help people connect with others by allowing them to navigate easily.
+Team07's GeoSyncra will help people connect with others by allowing them to navigate easily.
 Small landmarks are common but often lack a name or address.
 Such locations can be difficult to find using other navigation technologies.
 Our project will solve this problem by using an image search to provide directions to user-submitted locations.
 These directions can be sent to friends so people can find each other quickly.This solution offers a streamlined, interactive way to manage memories and tasks tied to physical locations, improving productivity and user experience.
 ## N "Things of Complexity" (4 students - 4 sections)

   1. **Frontend Development (Angular)-Anna Crafton**